 DSA summarizes its philosophy as follows: “Today … [r]esources are used to make money for capitalists rather than to meet human needs.
 We believe that the workers and consumers who are affected by economic institutions should own and control them.
 Social ownership could take many forms, such as worker-owned cooperatives or publicly owned enterprises managed by workers and consumer representatives.”

 True to its roots, DSA seeks to increase its political influence not by establishing its own political party but rather by working closely with the Democratic Party to promote leftist agendas.
 “Like our friends and allies in the feminist, labor, civil rights, religious, and community organizing movements, many of us have been active in the Democratic Party,” says DSA.
 “We work with those movements to strengthen the party’s left wing, represented by the Congressional Progressive Caucus….
 Maybe sometime in the future … an alternative national party will be viable.
 For now, we will continue to support progressives who have a real chance at winning elections, which usually means left-wing Democrats.”

-In a document titled “Where We Stand,” DSA outlines in detail its political perspectives.
+In a document titled “Where We Stand: Building The Next Left,” DSA outlines in detail its political perspectives.
 Key excerpts from this document include the following: